 Before you start working with any clients at all, you need to know who your ideal client is.

-Getting clear on who your ideal client is is one of the foundational pieces you need when creating your VA business.
-It’s something I cover in my VA’s Guide to Starting a Business because it will set your business up for success and make your life so much easier!
+Getting clear on who your ideal client is is one of the important foundational pieces you have to have when creating your VA business.
+Knowing who this person is will set your business up for success and make your life so much easier!
+Read on to learn why!

 What exactly is an ideal client?